xmartlabs/vytalLink-client/mcp-server/README.md

 The MCP server connects to our backend to handle requests and business logic.
 All authentication is exclusively managed through our mobile applications.

-For more information, visit our [website](https://www.vytallink.xmartlabs.com).
+For more information, visit [vytallink.xmartlabs.com](https://vytallink.xmartlabs.com/).

 ## Support